araf821/Cocktails/README.md

 ## Cocktails

-A react project making use of TheCocktailDB's API.
-The main purpose of this project is to get better familiarized with a whole bunch of react concepts and hooks.
+React project made using TheCocktailDB's API of drinks and cocktails.
+The purpose of this project is to get better familiarized with a bunch of intermediate to advanced level react concepts.

+Check out the complete project [HERE](https://cawktails.netlify.app/).